HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 An explanation of benefits (EOB) is a statement that we send to members to explain what medical treatments and/or services we paid for on behalf of a member.
 This shows the amount billed by the provider, the issuer’s payment, and the member’s financial responsibility pursuant to the terms of the policy.
 We will send an EOB to a member after we receive and adjudicate a claim on your behalf from a provider.
 If you need assistance interpreting your EOB, please contact Member Services at 1-833-270-5443 (Relay 711).

 I) Coordination of Benefits

-Coordination of Benefits exists when an enrollee is covered by another plan besides Ambetter and determines which plan pays first.
+Coordination of Benefits exists when a member is covered by another plan besides Ambetter determines which plan pays first.
 We coordinate benefits with other payers as required by any federal or state laws.
-Medicaid is always the payer of last resort
+Medicaid is always the payer of last resort.